 Day 1: Arrival

-On the day of arrival, guests will meet at the hotel at 2pm in Montpellier.
-After a short briefing on the itinerary, the guide will take them on a tour of the cactus greenhouses of the Montpellier botanical garden.
-There will be a group dinner before participants retire for the night.
+Meeting at the hotel at 2pm in Montpellier.
+After a short briefing on the itinerary, the guide will take you a tour of the cactus greenhouses of the Montpellier botanical garden.
+Group dinner before retiring for the night.

 Day 2: Mediterranean garden in Roquebrun

 The morning starts with a short transfer towards Roquebrun, a medieval village (approx. 1hr 22min), to meet Christophe, a botanist of exotic plants.
-He will introduce them to a world of exotic plant species which have been growing there since the end of the 18th century thanks to the mild climate, such as Agaveae, Opuntia and small succulents.
-This is followed by a tour of the village and a lunch together on site.
-Afterwards, a visit to the flower park of diverse, colourful succulents in Besan.
-Participants spend the night in Carcassonne.
+He will introduce you to a world of exotic plant species which have been growing there since the end of the 18th century thanks to the mild climate, such as Agaveae, Opuntia and small succulents.
+Tour of the village and a lunch together on site.
+Visit to the flower park in Besan, covered in diverse, colourful succulents.
+Overnight stay in Carcassonne.

 Day 3: Between cacti and wine

-After breakfast and a transfer (about 1h40 min), participants will find themselves in Montolieu, where Nicolas will guide you through his cactus plantation.
-After the lunch break in the "Village of the Book", the programme includes a visit to the organic winemaker Robert, who will spoil them with a delicious wine tasting in addition to a tour of his vineyards.
+After breakfast, transfer (about 1h40 min) to Montolieu, where Nicolas will guide you through his cactus plantation.
+After lunch, the programme includes a visit to the organic winemaker Robert, who will offer you a delicious wine tasting and a tour of his vineyards.
 Participants return to the hotel in Carcassonne.

-Today, the gang visits Dominique's botanical trails.
-The exotic plants and birds lover will walk you through his small natural paradise.
-A short transfer after breakfast will take them there.
-With a little luck you will catch sight of Echniopsis grusonii or Soerhensia Bruchii in full bloom.
-And if you turn your head towards the sky, you can spot rare species of birds of prey.
-A wine tasting of the appellation wine AOC Fitou awaits them in the afternoon.
-Finally, Transfer to the hotel at Port Vendres (takes about 1 hour) for dinner and overnight stay.
+Visit the botanical trails of Dominique, an exotic plant and bird lover, who will walk you through his small natural paradise.
+With a little luck you will catch sight of Echniopsis grusonii or Soerhensia Bruchii in full bloom, and if you look at the sky, you might sight some rare species of birds of prey.
+A Fitou wine tasting (Protected Designation of Origin) awaits you in the afternoon.
+Finally, transfer to the hotel at Port Vendres (1 hour) for dinner and overnight stay.

 Day 5 : Outdoor cacti - coastal walk in the nature reserve of Albères.

-In the morning we meet Pierre, responsible for parks and green areas in the city of Port Vendres.
+Meet Pierre, the manager of parks and green areas in the city of Port Vendres.
 The city has long since decided to plant only succulents & cacti, suited to the dry Mediterranean climate.
 The numerous large desert plants (especially Trichocereus, Aloes Thraskii, aloe Marlothii...) will be in the spotlight.
-After lunch, a walk along the coast of the Albères where the group will sight many interesting large specimens such as Agave Americana.
+After lunch, walk along the coast of the Albères where you will sight many interesting specimens such as Agave Americana.
 Dinner and overnight stay in Port Vendres.

 Day 6: Journey home

-After breakfast, participants will make themselves on the way home.
-They can transferred to Montpellier train station or airport.
+After breakfast, transfer to Perpignan train station or airport.

 Subject to change!